emurze/furniture_shop/docs/sqlalchemy.md

 ### ORM optimization tools

-1. joinedload
+1. joinedload for OneToOne and ManyToOne

-2.
+2. selectinload for OneToMany and ManyToMany

-3. .unique() is python specific
+3. Crutch .unique() is python specific solution for bad used joinedload

 ```python
 class PublisherRepository(